Table of Contents

 If you’re a CEO, don’t just rely on your midlevel managers.
 Get out in the office like Brent, find out what people on your team are doing, and compliment them when you see them doing things right.
 For an intern or new employee, even small recognition from a CEO can be a career highpoint that motivates them to work harder for the company.

-Action Step: Review the work your employees did today.
 Take a moment to walk over to an employee’s desk and let them know what they did well.
 Make sure to tell them why this matters.
 (If the employee or freelancer is remote, send a thank-you email.)

 5. Give Constructive Feedback

 When team members fall short of your expectations, let them know right away.
 Then be sure to tell them how they can improve.
 On-the-spot feedback like this will help your employees correct mistakes and optimize their performance.